-WP Smush is one of the easiest ways to perform image compression for WordPress.
-With more than one million active installs, the plugin is one of the most popular WordPress plugins in the official plugin repository.
+WP Smush is one of the easiest plugins to perform image compression for WordPress.
+With more than one million active installs, this image optimizer is one of the most popular WordPress plugins in the official plugin repository.
 What is WP Smush and why is it popular among WordPress users?
-Let’s see in this WP Smush Review whether you really need it on your website!

 WP Smush Review

 1. Why use it

 How many times have you wished that you had a faster site?
 You can, of course, delete all your images, but shouldn’t there be a better way?
 Sure it is!

 Plugins that perform image compression for WordPress make it possible for you to optimize your site for both performance and (image loading) speed, without requiring you to delete them from your website.
 Let’s all be realistic here, nobody wants to go back to the ’90s with all those static pages without media content.
 Image size is key.
 Readers love beautiful pictures along with high-quality content.
 Images help in optimizing your content and posts.
 However, large images take a toll on your page-loading speed.